The Complete Agent Architecture

 With Identity

-Jarvis speaks in metrics and ships systems.
-Cipher thinks in funnels and ad spend.
-Barbie tracks every dollar to the cent.
+Your operations agent speaks in metrics and ships systems.
+Your marketing agent thinks in funnels and ad spend.
+Your finance agent tracks every dollar to the cent.
 Same company rules, completely different behaviour.
 Each agent owns its domain and communicates in a voice the team recognises and trusts.
 New agents come online in under an hour with full personality and context.

 💡